ChrisPaliqaw/project_part2/README.md

 source /opt/ros/foxy/setup.bash
 ros2 run ros1_bridge parameter_bridge
 ```
-To verify the bridge is working, in your `teleop` window run
+- To verify the bridge is working, in your `teleop` window run
 ```
 ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args --remap cmd_vel:=/robot/cmd_vel
 ```

-To diagnose `ros1 info`
+- To diagnose `ros1 info`
 ```
 source /opt/ros/noetic/setup.bash
 rosparam get /topics
 ```
-For `ros2 info`
+- For `ros2 info`
 ```
 ros2 topic list
 ```

-Now create a `build` shell.
+- Create a `build` shell.
 You must compile phase2_custom_interfaces before the rest of the packages
 ```
 colcon build --packages-select phase2_custom_interfaces . install/setup.bash
 colcon build --symlink-install
 . install/setup.bash
 ```
+- If you need to kill Gazebo with CTRL-C, you will need to rerun the commands in the `bridge` shell before proceeding again.

 ## Run the OLD version of the project, which uses ROS2 components